Last updated: January 6, 2022

-    If at any time Seller’s performance is or is likely to be affected by any hindrance or risk of any kind not arising from any fault or neglect of the Seller and beyond the control of the Seller (a “Force Majeure Event”) and which cannot be avoided by the exercise of reasonable endeavour, the Seller may be excused from performance only to the extent made necessary by the Force Majeure event and only for the duration of the Force Majeure Event, at no liability to Seller or Buyer.
+If at any time Seller’s performance is or is likely to be affected by any hindrance or risk of any kind not arising from any fault or neglect of the Seller and beyond the control of the Seller (a “Force Majeure Event”) and which cannot be avoided by the exercise of reasonable endeavor, the Seller may be excused from performance only to the extent made necessary by the Force Majeure Event and only for the duration of the Force Majeure Event, at no liability to Seller or Buyer.

-A party affected by a Force Majeure Event shall notify the other party as soon as possible, and the parties shall work together in good faith to find alternative solutions for continuation of the Shipment
+A party affected by a Force Majeure Event shall notify the other party as soon as possible, and the parties shall work together in good faith to find alternative solutions for continuation of the Shipment.

 Should the Force Majeure Event persist for or exceed 30 consecutive days the Buyer shall have the right to cancel the Shipment with no liability to Seller, other than payment incurred for services rendered prior to the Force Majeure Event.
-Seller shall use reasonable commercial steps to cooperate with Buyer in securing the shipment and shall assist in its handover to Buyer or its designated representative required for the same.
+Seller shall use reasonable commercial steps to cooperate with Buyer in securing the Shipment and shall assist in its handover to Buyer or its designated representative required for the same.